TyOverby/ares-2/notes/reflection.md

 objects as well as re-defining core behaviors such as method calls, field access, and operators like Indexing ("obj[1]") and Calling ("obj()").

+A prime example would be changine the behavior of a setter.

 ## Custom Setters